ML818/bash-scratch/README.md

 ### getopts
-- It can add options which followed, like "a:b:c:", when you running this script.
+- It can add options which followed, like `"a:b:c:"`, when you running this script.
 - Another input is `$OPTARG` which follows the options.

 example